Moving to Morne Rouge, Grenada

 When we asked people what advice they would give someone preparing to move to Morne Rouge, they said:

 "Expats moving to Morne Rouge should be aware that the official language is English, but many locals also speak Grenadian Creole.
 The cost of living is relatively high compared to other Caribbean countries, especially for housing and imported goods.
 The local currency is the Eastern Caribbean Dollar, but US dollars are also widely accepted.
 The climate is tropical with a wet and dry season, and it is advisable to prepare for hurricane season which typically runs from June to November.
 Healthcare facilities are limited and it is recommended to have comprehensive health insurance that covers medical evacuation.
 Driving is on the left side of the road and a local driving permit is required.
 Public transportation is available but can be unreliable.
 The crime rate is relatively low, but petty crime like theft does occur, so it's important to take standard precautions.
 The cuisine is a blend of African, French, and Indian influences, with local spices and fresh seafood playing a prominent role.
 The culture is laid back and friendly, with music and festivals playing a big part in local life.
 Expats should also be aware of local customs and laws, such as restrictions on beachwear outside of beach areas, and the illegality of homosexuality.
-Lastly, it's important to note that while Grenada is a beautiful island with a lot to offer, it also has a slower pace of life which may require some adjustment for newcomers," said one expat in Morne Rouge.
+Lastly, it's important to note that while Grenada is a beautiful island with a lot to offer, it also has a slower pace of life which may require some adjustment for newcomers," explained one expat living in Morne Rouge, Grenada.

 What is a typical expat home or apartment like in Morne Rouge?

 "Expat homes in Morne Rouge, are typically spacious and comfortable, designed to accommodate the tropical climate.
 They often feature open floor plans to allow for natural ventilation, with large windows and doors that let in plenty of sunlight.
 The architecture often blends modern design with traditional Caribbean elements.
 Many homes have outdoor living spaces, such as patios or balconies, where residents can enjoy the warm weather and beautiful views.
 The interiors are usually furnished with comfortable, tropical-style furniture and decorated with local artwork.
 Kitchens are typically equipped with modern appliances and ample counter space, and bathrooms often feature high-quality fixtures.
 Many homes also have air conditioning units, although the cool sea breezes often make these unnecessary.
 Most expat homes in Morne Rouge are located within gated communities or secure buildings, providing an extra layer of security.
 These communities often have amenities like swimming pools, fitness centers, and communal gardens.
 Despite being in a tropical paradise, these homes often come with high-speed internet and satellite TV, catering to the needs of the modern expat.
 They are usually located close to local amenities, such as shops, restaurants, and schools, making daily life convenient for residents.
 In terms of location, many expat homes in Morne Rouge offer stunning views of the surrounding landscape, whether that's the sparkling Caribbean Sea, the lush Grenadian hills, or the picturesque Morne Rouge Bay.
-Some homes are even located just a short walk from the beach, providing residents with easy access to one of Grenada's most beautiful natural features," commented one expat who made the move to Morne Rouge.
+Some homes are even located just a short walk from the beach, providing residents with easy access to one of Grenada's most beautiful natural features," said one expat who made the move to Morne Rouge.

 What is the average cost of housing in Morne Rouge?